ZeroDeadDrop/ZeroDeadDrop/README.md

 This is not a messaging app.

-It is a Digital DeadDrop Preparation Tool
+It is a Digital DeadDrop Preparation Tool but you can send the outputs through normal channels if you would like.

 A Stateless Client-based Privacy-first Application With Zero Servers, Zero Dependencies, Zero Data Collection, and Zero Knowledge of Your Data • Symmetric Encryption • Asymmetric Encryption • Plausible Deniability • Decoy File Generator • Offline